jhammer3018/Husker-Analytics/docs/HierarchicalBayes.md

 ![image](https://github.com/user-attachments/assets/c31d014b-2216-4ef5-9a9f-2153a36b6fd8)

 Unfortunately, one game provides very little data to determine how successful the offense is.
-Moreover, we care about the offensive success during the entire season.
+Moreover, we care about offensive success during the entire season.
 Thus, we want to consider the data from every game played in the 2024 season.

 ## Hierarchical Bayesian Model
 We have a few options to model the entire season.
 First, we could model each game individually, not pooling the data at all.
 This is problematic since we have so little data which makes determining the overall success of the offense during the season difficult.
-The second option we have is to pool all of the data, but this is innapropriate since in each game has a great amount of variability, so all *θ<sub>j* can not reasonably be expected to be equal.
-Instead, we can think of our data hierarchically and model it in a way where we aknowledge the connectedness of the data without pooling the data completly.
+The second option we have is to pool all the data, but this is inappropriate since games have a great amount of variability, so all *θ<sub>j* cannot reasonably be expected to be equal.
+Instead, we can think of our data hierarchically and model it in a way where we acknowledge the connectedness of the data without pooling the data completely.
 A diagram of what the hierarchical model looks like is shown below:

 ![image](https://github.com/user-attachments/assets/4f77bf04-ddfb-40c5-9f87-3e2c2f5c2252)